bbaum11/internship2025_stuff/airgap_deployment/new_airgap_deployment.md

 ```
 6. download the manifest file
 `wget https://raw.githubusercontent.com/longhorn/longhorn/v1.9.0/deploy/longhorn.yaml`
-7. move the manifest file to the httpd repository
-`mv ./longhorn.yaml <repo>/longhorn.yaml`

 ### downloading calico's files
 1. pull the calico operator image and push it to the local docker registry. note that the operator version doesn't match the calico version. the operator releases are [here](https://github.com/tigera/operator/releases)